This page will explain how to install the Wonka package and its basic usage and helper functions.

 There’s also a special utility in JavaScript environments to replace the pipeline

 operator.
-This function is called pipe
+This function is called pipe and simply calls functions that it’s

 being passed in order with the previous return value.

-import { pipe } from 'wonka';const output = pipe('test',x => x + ' this',x => x.toUpperCase());output; // "TEST THIS"
+jsimport { pipe } from 'wonka';const output = pipe('test',x => x + ' this',x => x.toUpperCase());output; // "TEST THIS"

-function takes the first argument and passes it
+As shown above, the pipe function takes the first argument and passes it

 in order to the other function arguments.
 The return value of one function will